The carriages glistened like a long, silver bullet under a pale blue Sydney afternoon.

 We grabbed our bags, bid farewell to the passengers and staff, exchanged details with those who we had not already, and sadly exited the station.

 There was one last glance at the glistening carriages, still as silver as they were under a Sydney sun, and in an instant, we were gone.

 The Indian Pacific would wait overnight to take the next batch of excited passengers on the journey back to Sydney, as it would time after time.

 Having traversed the continent, experienced pure luxury, conversed with interesting people and admired the professionalism and care of Great Southern Rail’s staff, we know that the Indian Pacific is one journey that we will never forget.

-We were invited as guests of Great Southern Rail to document the experience on board the Indian Pacific.
+DISCLAIMER: We were invited as guests of Great Southern Rail to document the experience onboard the Indian Pacific.
 All thoughts, opinions, hours spent chatting to the other passengers and wines drunk are of course our own.

 10 thoughts on “Life on the Indian Pacific – Australia’s Ultimate Rail Journey”